AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 image is being processed in background.
 Once the full size image is processed, it will replace the small preview image.
 The default behavior is to enable this feature only on fast devices (fast enough to allow the small preview to be rendered immediately).
 Pass "false" if you want to force the "progress modal" rendering model.
-No small preview, only a modal progress bar while rendering the image.
+No small preview will appear with this model, only a modal progress bar while rendering the image.